 Yes, you will need to apply again and upload all required documents.

 All complete files will be reviewed in the month after the February 1 admission deadline.
 You can expect an admission decision within five weeks.
 After February 15, rolling admission.
-You will receive an admission decision within three weeks.
+You can expect to hear from TI within five weeks.

 The TI website and our online admission program provide detailed information.
 If you still have questions, please address firstname.lastname@example.org.
 Any other address you use will cause delay.